paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Upload the package to Azure Storage and generate the access token

 We now have our package and it is ready to upload to a storage account.
-I'm not going to go into the process of creating a storage account, blob container and generating a blob SAS token here.
+I'm not going to go into the process of creating a storage account, blob container and generating a SAS token here.
 There is lot of information available online about accomplishing this.

 If you are generating the blob uri and SAS token manually in the portal don't forget to save it before closing the blade.
 You will not be able to retreive it afterwards and will need to generate a new one.

-My resuable script assumes you already have the storage account and container available and it will upload the configuration zip file and generate a blob level uri and SAS token with a three year expiration.
+My resuable script assumes you already have the storage account and container available and will upload the configuration zip file then generate the URI and SAS token with a three year expiration.
 Don't forget to set a reminder!
-To generate a blob level SAS token in code you need the stoage account access keys, which are used to sign the SAS token.
+To generate a SAS token in code you need the stoage account access keys, which are used to sign the SAS token.
 I have stored this in a [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to be retrieved during deployment.
-This is another component I have assumed is already created and configured.
+This is the best way to ensure we aren't exposing any secrets in code and is another component I have already created and configured.

 ## Generate a Machine Configuration Azure policy definition